mwcz/clayto-hugo/content/posts/066 - rust raytracer 2/index.md

  - Some conventional front-end performance optimizations.

-Before diving in too deep, here's the result, the ray tracer from my previous post, running right here in this blog post, at speeds within 10% of native.
+Before diving in too deep, here's the result, the ray tracer from my previous post, running right here in this blog post, at speeds pretty close to native.

 <script async type="module" src="./rtw-render/dist/rtw-render.js"></script>